paul-go/Truth/README.md

 **Truth** - The data modeling language that acts as the foundation for the entire stack.

-**Backer** -  A tool that generates an embeddable Typescript data management library from a body of Truth code.
+**Backer** -  A tool that generates an embeddable TypeScript data management library from a body of Truth code.

 **Reflex** - A fast, lightweight state management library suitable for building web user interfaces.